castle-engine/not-quake/README.md

+# Not Quake

-# Not Quake: Online multi-player first-person shooter using Castle Game Engine and RNL.
+**Online multi-player first-person shooter using Castle Game Engine and RNL.**

 Features: